 - Social Awareness: Having a high level of social/political awareness means having the ability to read a group’s emotional currents and power relationship, to “decode” the informal communication and interpersonal relationships that may not be obvious unless you are paying attention.

 - Interpersonal Influence: Having a high level of influence with other people is a key skill that significantly enhances your emotional effectiveness.
 First, because this ability helps you help others.
 Secondly, it gives you a greater sense of control over your own environment and destiny.

-- Communication: The ability to communicate effectively in writing, one-on-one conversations and group presentations, strongly distinguishes star performers from average or below-average ones.
-A lack of communication skills not only has a negative effect on the individual but also tends to have a destructive effect on those who work most closely with him or her.
+- Communication: The ability to communicate effectively in writing, one-on-one conversations, and group presentations strongly distinguish star performers from average or below-average ones.
+A lack of communication skills harms the individual and tends to have a destructive effect on those who work most closely with him or her.